Bear Mountain Bridge: Maintenance innovation

 The Bridge was used to test several new materials designed to lower the cost and environmental impact of bridge cable maintenance.
 One of them proved promising.

 During routine inspections, bridge cables are unwrapped and wedges are used to separate the individual strands.
 Inspectors look for signs of moisture and corrosion throughout the cable.
 For over 100 years, a red lead paste was used to seal the strands against moisture intrusion.
 In addition to emerging as an environmental hazard during that span, the paste was also prone to drying out and cracking after a few years, creating an ongoing maintenance task.

 In the 1990s engineers experimented with several materials on a small section of the cables of the Bear Mountain Bridge.
 After a year the test areas were reexamined and one polymer-based, non-toxic paste was found to be superior.
 The bridge cables were then rewrapped in 2000 using the material.
 Seven years later the cables were found to be free of additional moisture or corrosion.
 New York State Bridge Authority chief engineer William Moreau expressed hope that the new material may lengthen the life of the cables, and lower the need for inspection and maintenance.

+Renovation

+The New York Bridge Authority (NYBA) approved a $93.8 million deck replacement project to a joint venture of El Sol Contracting and ES II Enterprises, which commenced in March 2026.
+The renovation will include replacing the concerete deck, last replaced in the 1976, with a new lightweight high performance concrete, Safety considerations such as anti-climb (climb deterrent) fencing for suicide prevention, widening the sidewalks to 5 feet, installing modern pedestrian barriers, incorporating new handrails, and installing new overlooks around the four bridge towers.
+The project is scheduled for completion by the end of 2027.

+Suicide prevention

+Calls for protective fencing have led the Port Authority of New York and New Jersey to install fencing on the GW and Bayonne Bridge.
+Two people jumped from the roadway side of the latter while the fencing was being installed.
+Since 2007 there have been 103 suicides and 43 attempted suicides from the five NYBA bridges that include the Rip Van Winkle, Kingston-Rhinecliff, Mid-Hudson, and the Newburgh-Beacon Bridges.